seastar88/seastar88.github.io/fitness.md

            🔒 Wednesdays @ 3:30pm ET
            🔑 Dumbbells

 All classes are 30 minutes long.
-Subscription: $7 / month.
+Subscription by sliding scale: $7 / month.

 _First class is free!_ Questions?
 Check out the <a href="https://www.facebook.com/Lock-It-Down-Virtual-Fitness-110209514475582" target="_blank">Facebook page</a> or <a href="mailto: gone.incognita@gmail.com">email Marissa</a>!